Skip to main content

 The command name should not contain the @-character.
 The version should be a number.

-Defining command versions
+Defining separate command versions

 using Taskurai.Models;